What Is Smishing?

 Using urgent language, the text message may threaten the victim with severe consequences if they don’t take action or convince the victim that they’re helping the sender by providing the requested information.

-How Common is Smishing?
+How Common Is Smishing?

 Despite being a somewhat unheralded manifestation of phishing and social engineering, smishing is causing millions of dollars in losses for organizations worldwide.